asteca/ASteCA/docs/index.rst

 .. important::
-   The latest version is **|ProjectVersion|**.
+   The latest version is |ProjectVersion|.
 See the :ref:`changelog` for a detailed list of the changes implemented.

-Feel free to `contact me`_ if you have questions about using this code in your research, and please `open a new issue`_ in the code's repository if you find something either wrong, confusing or missing.
+If you have any questions about this package and how to use it in your research `contact me`_.
+If you find something wrong, confusing or missing, please `open a new issue`_ in the code's repository.

 .. _contact me: mailto:gabrielperren@gmail.com